NicholasWjy24/NotesApp_Mobile/README.md

 # NotesApp_Mobile
-Note App Mobile simple for me
+Note App Mobile Simple

+you can create the folder and the file of notes, you can add saome subfolder too and its save localy

+i use it for personal take note for my dialy activity